Online book program at Garden City Community College saves students money

 GARDEN CITY, Kan.
 (KSNW) – Garden City Community College is using a program to help the student body save $780,000 since Fall 2018.

-GCCC Student typically spend around $600 a year on textbooks, but after implementing an online unlimited textbook platform, students only spend around $240.
+GCCC students typically spend around $600 a year on textbooks, but after implementing an online unlimited textbook platform, students only spend around $240.

 “It has really helped them academically um, you know, be successful in school and have that student experience be a little bit better and not be so stressful,” said GCCC Financial Aid Director Melinda Harrington.